ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/03-RBasics.md

 >>
 >> The IF...
 THEN...
 ELSE statement outputs the value of x if it is less than 6, else it prints a message:
 >> ~~~
->> x is greater than or equal to 6
+>> "x is not equal to the character 'a'"
 >> ~~~
 >> {: .output}
 > {: .solution}